- Academic Programs

 Oregon State offers a friendly, welcoming community in a classic college town.
 Pharmacy students can participate in the more than 300 student organizations at Oregon State and attend campus lectures, concerts, festivals, and cultural programs.
 The campus houses several cultural centers, the Women's Center, and the Pride Center.
 Oregon State is consistently rated as one of the top LGBT-friendly campuses in the United States.
 Pharm.D. students enjoy full access to Recreational Sports facilities, including Dixon Recreation Center.
 The Memorial Union offers arts, dining, and entertainment, as does downtown Corvallis.
 The Oregon State Beavers offer exciting Pac-12 athletics.

 Corvallis sits at the heart of the Willamette Valley, among wonderful farmer's markets, vineyards, and craft breweries.
 The Oregon Coast is only forty miles to the west and the Cascade Mountains (and ski slopes) are to the east.
 Oregon State has its own forests which are ideal for hiking and mountain biking.

 Click here for a photo tour of campus!

-During the second year of the Pharm.D. program, students begin travelling to Portland to participate in interprofessional education events with Oregon Health & Science University's medical, dental, and nursing students.
+During the second year of the Pharm.D. program, students begin traveling to Portland to participate in interprofessional education events with Oregon Health & Science University's medical, dental, and nursing students.
 They attend spring and summer orientation programs and connect with third-year students to learn more about living, learning, and working in Portland.
 Most students move to Portland during the summer before the third year begins.
-Students who have significant family or personal commitments that require them to remain in Corvallis may request to attend some of their third-year classes via videoconferencing.
+Students who have significant family or personal commitments that require them to remain in Corvallis may request to attend some of their third-year classes via video conferencing.